Black Friday Liability for New Jersey Retailers

 - 7 min read

-The Legal Duty Does Not Change, The Standard Of Care Does
+The Legal Duty Does Not Change, The Standard of Care Does

 The New Jersey Supreme Court held that a store owner may be liable for foreseeable harm caused by criminal or negligent acts of third parties under Restatement (Second) of Torts § 344.
 The Court emphasized that a shopkeeper’s duty is measured by "whether the reasonably prudent person at the time and place should recognize and foresee an unreasonable risk" to customers.
-This case supports the proposition that Black Friday crowd control measures must be proportional to foreseeable risks.
-Butler v.
+This case supports the proposition that Black Friday crowd control measures must be proportional to foreseeable risks. *Butler v.
 Acme Markets, Inc., 89 N.J.
-270 (1982)
+270 (1982

-Crowd Control Is Part Of Premises Safety
+Crowd Control Is Part of Premises Safety

-Mode Of Operation Increases Exposure
+Mode of Operation Increases Exposure

 Common Black Friday Injury Scenarios

-Tenants, Pop Ups, And Shared Spaces
+Tenants, Pop-Ups, and Shared Spaces

-Staffing, Training, And Documentation
+Staffing, Training, and Documentation

-Incident Response And Preservation
+Incident Response and Preservation

 If an incident occurs, notify medical services and control the area.
 Document the scene with photographs and video.
 Identify witnesses and record their contact information.
 Save surveillance footage before it overwrites.
 Pull the cleaning and inspection logs for the hour before and after the event.
 Create an incident report that states facts without speculation.
 Once litigation is reasonably expected, issue a written hold that suspends deletion of relevant recordings, radio logs, staffing rosters, text threads, and emails.
 Courts in New Jersey impose sanctions when evidence goes missing after a party had a duty to preserve.

-Insurance And Contract Backstops
+Insurance and Contract Backstops

 General liability coverage responds to most bodily injury claims, but endorsements and limits vary.
 Review per occurrence limits and any crowd-related exclusions.
 If alcohol is served at a special event, confirm liquor liability coverage.
 Obtain additional insured status from vendors, security contractors, and temporary staffing companies, and keep copies of the endorsements, not just certificates.
 Confirm that the mall or landlord’s policy lists the store where the crowd originates as an additional insured for common area claims.
-In disputes between tenants and vendors, those endorsements and indemnity clauses often decide who pays defense costs long before a jury is picked.
+In disputes between tenants and vendors, those endorsements and indemnity clauses often determine who pays defense costs long before a jury is selected.

-What Litigation Looks Like In Practice
+What Litigation Looks Like in Practice

 Plaintiffs frame these cases as failures of planning and supervision.
 Discovery will include video, floor plans, staffing assignments, training materials, and communications between managers on the day of the event.
 Expert witnesses will compare your procedures to industry standards.
-New Jersey’s comparative negligence statute can reduce a plaintiff’s recovery where the patron’s conduct contributed to the injury, but juries expect stores to lead in crowd control.
+New Jersey’s comparative negligence statute can reduce a plaintiff’s recovery where the patron’s conduct contributed to the injury.
+However, juries expect stores to lead in crowd control.
 A strong defense shows advance planning, live execution, and quick response.
 A weak defense shows generic manuals with no link to the facts on the ground.

 Practical Takeaway